Friday, December 27, 2013

 For over 150 years, the German watchmaking company of A. Lange & Sohne has kept its place as one of the world’s best high-end watch manufacturers.
 In a field where the competition is stiff and the task is demanding, this isn’t quite an easy feat and could only be done by keeping the highest quality and standards.
 What sets this brand apart is its distinctive movement design.
 Aside from a few models, all Lange watches have mechanical movements.
 These movements are made from an alloy of copper and nickel known as “German Silver” which gives the movements their unusual color and sheen.
 Lange watch cases are made of gold or platinum.
 The timepieces contain distinctive features such as an asymmetric layout without any overlapping among its key indicators.
 For instance, a dial displays the hours and minutes while a lesser dial displays seconds.
 Simply yet luxuriously designed, the Lange & Sohne’s high quality watches remain a benchmark for classic watchmaking excellence.

-Find A. Lange & Sohne at Shreve & Co. in Palo Alto.
+Find A. Lange & Sohne at Shreve & Co. in San Francisco.

 For almost a century now, Suna Brothers has been creating exquisite jewelry pieces from the world's rarest gem stones.
 Generations of the Suna family have worked closely together to uphold the tradition of excellence established by Kennel and Joel Suna, founders of the Suna Bros.
 The outstanding quality and the exquisitely timeless beauty of their designs are only a couple of the reasons why Suna Bros’ engagement rings and bands have been the choice of couples for decades.
 Made exceedingly durable and beautifully seamless through their die-struck process, the mountings of their rings and bands are handcrafted from the finest platinum or gold.
 Each precious stone is carefully handset into the mounting leaving no gaps between the gems.
 Beneath each gem is a handcut, pyramid-shaped opening or jour which allows light to enter and then cause the stone to sparkle brilliantly.
 Draw out a woman's inner sparkle the way Suna Brothers draws out a gem's beauty.

-Find them at Shreve & Co. in Palo Alto - authorized retailer for Suna Brothers.
+Find them at Shreve & Co. in Palo Alto, San Francisco, and Portland - authorized retailers for Suna Brothers.

 Marco Bicego’s creative ingenuity is beautifully expressed in the interplay of sheen and texture between the yellow gold and the vibrant gemstones of his Murano Collection.
 Beautifully hand-engraved in the time-tested Bulino technique, the textured gold in interspersed by polished gold elements and dramatically enhanced by gemstones that reflect the Venetian Sea in its many moods - from its deep, mysterious shades at dawn to the sun-blushed tints of dusk.
 The 18K yellow gold of this Murano bracelet is handcast into round-edged geometric shapes that envisage smooth pebbles on a golden beach.
 The polished gold elements provide contrast to the fine texture of the hand-engraved 18K gold while irregularly-faceted topaz, amethyst, quartz and tourmaline, among others, lend their vibrant beauty to this exquisite work of art.

 Marco Bicego’s fabulous Murano Collection is available at Shreve & Co. in Portland, Oregon, San Francisco, California, and Palo Alto, California.

 John Hardy takes the best of two worlds as the brand successfully blends traditional Balinese jewelry–making techniques with Western designs and concepts.
 The distinctive modern oriental look of John Hardy creating this exemplary brand’s definite appeal.
 Palu in Balinese means “to hammer”.
 It is also an age-old Balinese jewelry-making technique of rhythmic hand-hammering that transforms gold’s surface into undulating dunes of a sun-kissed golden beach or silver into a rippling moonlit lake.
 This ancient technique is the inspiration for John Hardy’s appropriately-named Palu Collection.
 The interplay of light and shadow on the precious metal’s surface is the focal point of this breathtaking collection.
 Superbly handcrafted in fine silver and gold and shaped to emulate the moon’s cool beauty and the sun’s shimmering brilliance, the Palu Collection beautifully expresses John Hardy’s love for natural elegance.

-Find John Hardy at authorized retailer Shreve & Co. on Post Street in San Francisco.
+Find John Hardy at authorized retailer Shreve & Co. in Portland.

 Over the years, engagement rings have been given as a symbol of everlasting love and devotion.
 No one really knows when this symbolic tradition began but ancient Egyptians used to give engagement rings made of bone or ivory.
 Now, engagement rings are made of precious metals such as gold or platinum and enhanced by the brilliance of diamonds.
 Diamonds are the perfect gems for engagement rings.
 The enduring rock, whose beauty outshines all others when handled with expertise and care, appropriately symbolize enduring love.
 Christopher Designs understands that an engagement ring is not only a symbol of a couple’s love for each other but a statement of personal style as well.
 The company constantly strives to create unique bands of exemplary quality and elegant designs that would satisfy even the most discriminating customer.
 Creating the breathtaking diamond cut called the Crisscut, founder Christopher Slowinski has added the spectacular beauty of this brilliant gem to his fabulous array of engagement rings and bands.

 If you wish to give only the best, find Christopher Designs at Shreve & Co. in Portland, Oregon, San Francisco, California, and Palo Alto, California.